 The 9/11 Museum offers an extensive collection of artifacts, firsthand accounts, and historical records relating to September 11th, and a visit here is a great follow-up to your guided tour.
 Your guide will give you a preview of the museum so you know what to expect and can plan accordingly.
-You’ll receive a skip-the-line ticket for entry and can tour the museum at your own pace.
+You’ll receive a timed ticket for entry and can tour the museum at your own pace.
 We recommend allowing two hours.

 Each guide's experience of that day is unique, and therefore so is each tour.
 In addition to the stops above, you may stop at other sites connected to Ground Zero.
 These include the FDNY Memorial Wall, the Oculus at the WTC Transportation Hub, the famous Survivor Tree, the Brooks Brothers building that served as a temporary morgue, and the Millennium Hotel, where the FBI later thwarted another attack on the city.